Skip to main content

 Your bathroom is a place for putting on face masks, shaving, plucking, and showering, so you need a room that provides proper lighting throughout, especially if you don’t have a lot of natural light or have a large bathroom that needs multiple lights.
 Bright lights are important for this, but not when you want to relax, light a candle, and listen to soothing music in the bath.
 One idea we love for a bathroom is to install dimmer switches so you can have the best of both worlds, and you can switch them up and down depending on your needs.

 There are dimmers available for fluorescent, LED, and incandescent lights.
-Some come already available depending on the lighting your choose and others can be easily installed to existing lighting.
+Some come already available depending on the lighting you choose and others can be easy to install with existing lighting.
 Before you choose fixtures, make sure you know what wattage the lights can take and factor this into how you use the space on a daily basis.
 Spend time looking at all the options out there, especially if you are building or remodeling, and have the option to really map out where the lights will go and how you want the fixtures to flow.
 Bathroom lights can make a space, so get creative and have fun.

 Julie Scagell